 The primary objective of Heart & Stroke's Research Integrity Policy is to protect and defend the integrity of the research process and to deal with allegations of scientific misconduct in a timely and transparent fashion.
-Data related to research by and with First Nations, Inuit, Métis or Urban Indigenous communities whose traditional and ancestral territories are in Canada must be managed in accordance with data management principles developed and approved by those communities, and on the basis of free, prior and informed consent.
+Data related to research by and with Indigenous Peoples (First Nations, Inuit, Métis), whose traditional and ancestral territories are in Canada, must be managed in accordance with data management principles developed and approved by those communities, and on the basis of free, prior and informed consent.
 This includes, but is not limited to, considerations of Indigenous data sovereignty, as well as data collection, ownership, protection, use, and sharing.

 Responsibilities of researchers, institutions and Heart & Stroke with respect to research integrity are outlined in the Heart & Stroke Framework: Responsible Conduct of Research.
-All award recipients agree to comply with the Principles and Responsibilities set out in this policy, and the research misconduct provisions below.
 Heart & Stroke defines research misconduct to include actions that are inconsistent with "integrity" as defined in the Tri-Agency Policy Framework for the Responsible Conduct of Research, and to include such actions as fabrication, falsification, destruction of research records, plagiarism, redundant publications or self-plagiarism, invalid authorship, inadequate acknowledgement, mismanagement of Conflict of Interest.
 Heart & Stroke will assess allegations of scientific misconduct in the following manner:

-- Any allegation of scientific misconduct will be initially reviewed by Heart & Stroke to determine whether an investigation is warranted.
+• Any allegation of scientific misconduct will be initially reviewed by Heart & Stroke to determine whether an investigation is warranted.
 If it is felt that an investigation is required, Heart & Stroke may request that this be conducted by the host institution of the individual considered to have performed the alleged misconduct.
-In allegations specifically relate to the peer review process, the investigation may be conducted jointly by the institution and Heart & Stroke. - Heart & Stroke will not act on verbal allegations of misconduct.
+In allegations specifically related to the peer review process, the investigation may be conducted jointly by the institution and Heart & Stroke.

+- Heart & Stroke will not act on verbal allegations of misconduct.
 All allegations must be submitted in writing.
 Although the confidentiality of persons who submit an allegation of scientific misconduct will be protected as much as possible, it must be recognized that due process will often result in the identity of this person being released to the investigating institution. - The institution will be required to submit a written report upon conclusion of the investigation.
-This report will summarize the findings of the investigation and any future actions that will be undertaken by the institute as a result of the findings. - Applicants must certify that all statements made (or answers provided) in the application are correct and complete.
-Any misrepresentation of these statements (or answers provided) may result in the cancellation of the award or delivery of funds to the recipient. - In cases where misconduct is concluded to have occurred, Heart & Stroke may apply sanctions against the individual(s) implicated.
+This report will summarize the findings of the investigation and any future actions that will be undertaken by the institution as a result of the findings. - Applicants must certify that all statements made (or answers provided) in the application are correct and complete.
+Any misrepresentation of these statements (or answers provided) may result in the cancellation of the award. - In cases where misconduct is concluded to have occurred, Heart & Stroke may apply sanctions against the individual(s) implicated.
 These sanctions will range from a reprimand letter to a ban from applying for or holding Heart & Stroke funds for a set period of time.